 Step 2: Pick a destination

 Also, take into consideration the prices for traveling to certain places during particular times of the year.
+Cheap flights are easier to find during the offseason.
 For example, it’s significantly cheaper to fly to New Zealand during June-August than it is in December.
 That’s because in the Southern Hemisphere, June-August is winter, i.e. offseason.
 Christmas falls during the height of summer break, so flights to NZ during that time of year are astronomical.
 Most destinations have on and off seasons, and the cost of getting to those places will reflect that.

 So once again, lots of things to consider!
-Just depends on what your priorities are!
+It just depends on what your priorities are.

 Step 3: Create a rough itinerary